 The IOP also awards medals jointly with other international societies, known as the international bilateral awards:

 The IOP and the German Physical Society instituted this award in 1972 to commemorate Max Born who died in 1970.
-It is made alternately by the Councils of one of the two societies to a physicist selected from a list of nominees submitted by the other, for outstanding contributions to physics.
+The award is made alternately by the Councils of one of the two societies to a physicist selected from a list of nominees submitted by the other, for outstanding contributions to physics.

 This award was instituted in 1945, jointly by the French Physical Society as a memorial to Fernand Holweck, director of the Curie Laboratory of the Radium Institute in Paris, who was tortured and killed by the Gestapo during the occupation of France 1940–44.
 The award is made for distinguished work in any aspect of physics that is ongoing or has been carried out within the 10 years preceding the award.